What is a trigger point?

 What problems do they cause?

-Initially trigger points were found to be lumps in muscles that would shoot pain when pressed upon.
-Since then science has sought to understand them further and discovered a lot of other far reaching effects.
+Initially thought of as just painful lumps science has sought to understand them further and discovered a lot of other far reaching effects.

 The effects of tightness